A Mighty Girl's top books for Thanksgiving!

 In addition to the titles below focused on Thanksgiving, you can find more Mighty Girl stories that teach the importance of gratitude in our Gratitude & Appreciation book section.

-For more stories about special holidays, visit our Holidays & Celebrations Collection.
+For more stories about special holidays, including Christmas and Hanukkah, visit our Holidays & Celebrations Collection.

 Mighty Girl Books About Thanksgiving